 Greetings from your SEVA ATD Chapter President,

-It is my privilege to serve as the new President of the SEVA ATD Chapter.
+It is my privilege to serve as the chapter President of the SEVA ATD Chapter.
 I must say that I have truly been groomed for this position since joining the board almost 10 years ago and holding various positions leading up to the honor of this current position.
 Along the way my mentors Dr. David Boisselle, Dr. Kathy Cabler, Kathryn Haugan, and Peggy Layne, have been a true source of encouragement and why I’ve chosen to take on this role.

 I’m excited to build meaningful relationships with our membership.
 I am even more excited to work on the chapter’s Board of Directors with a phenomenal team of talent and development professionals that are enthusiastic and dedicated to moving the chapter forward.
 While we know that we still have room to improve, to energize members, and to increase the number of active members; please know that we are fully committed to making your cost of membership a true return of investment.

 The Board of Directors hold a strategy meeting each November to plan for next year's initiatives.
 We work to incorporate your survey results within that strategy.
-This year the board began to get right at working on developing new initiatives we call them, “Designing Talent Development for the Future.
+This year the board began to get right at working on developing new initiatives we call them, “Gone Wild for Talent Development- releasing your inner prowess"